- Pubic lice (crabs) are tiny insects (the size of a pinhead) that infect hairy parts of the body and cause itching.

 - If you find out you have pubic lice or “crabs”, you’ll need to tell your sex partner(s) or anyone you have had close contact with or has shared your bed sheets, clothes, or towels.
 All of these people should be treated even if they don’t have an itch or a rash in their pubic hair area.

 How can I avoid getting pubic lice?

 You have a much lower chance of getting pubic lice if you have only one sex partner.
-Condoms do not stop pubic lice.
-Try not to use other people's clothing or bed sheets.
+Condoms don’t protect from pubic lice.
+Try not to use other people’s clothing or bed sheets.
 As soon as you think you have pubic lice, see your HCP and get treated!